sgoel09/MeetPlan/README.md

   - [x] Launch and use camera to add a profile picture
   - [x] Login into an existing account
   - [x] Logout of an account
-- Create Meetup
+- Create Meeting
-  - [x] Create a new meetup
+  - [x] Create a new meeting
-  - [x] Pick a date for the meetup
+  - [x] Pick a date for the meeting
-  - [x] Pick a time for the meetup
+  - [x] Pick a time for the meeting
-  - [x] Invite other memebers to the meetup
+  - [x] Invite other memebers to the meeting
-- Pick a meetup activity - Restaurant
+- Pick a meeting activity - Restaurant
   - [x] Propose a restaurant to meet at by browsing different restaurants (pulled through an API)
   - [x] Include a double tap gesture to select restaurant
 - View Meetings